 How was the Pope, interested though he was in science, to know that what burst forth (if that was what happened) was not a sea of light and radiation or that whatever churned did not form into millions of galaxies for several more thousand years.

-Interestingly, at least two more Popes – including the incumbent Pope Francis subscribe to the idea of the ‘Big Bang.”
+Interestingly, at least two more Popes – including the incumbent Pope Francis subscribed to the idea of the ‘Big Bang.”
+“God is not a magician with a magic wand,” said Pope Francis, thereby dismissing the entire creation theory of Genesis in a few words.
 On the other hand, there are still a few scientists who are not convinced about the Big Bang Theory.
 Renowned mathematician and astrophysicist F.R.
 Ellis (born 1939) says:

 “People need to be aware that there is a range of models that could explain the observations…….What I want to bring into the open is the fact that we are using philosophical criteria in choosing our models.
 A lot of cosmology tries to hide that.”

 Actually, there is more than philosophy and conjecture in the Big Bang.
 Many of the elements of evidence, as in a high school physics laboratory, are designed to establish the pre-determined proof.
 For instance, the value of CMBR.
 (Cosmic Microwave Background Radiation) which is at about 2.72 degrees Kalvin as measured by two researchers in 1964 – Robert Wilson (B. 1936) and Arno Penzias. (b.
 1934).
-This radiation which is found to be almost uniform through the universe, is believed to be the attenuated remnant of the massive amount of high-energy electromagnetic waves that were released after the plasma that was the state of the universe cooled to 1013 degree K and Hydrogen began to fuse into helium.
-Traveling through so many billion years of time and space, the high frequencies of that emission has cooled, losing energy (and hence wavelength) to Microwave frequencies and below.
-Even the ‘snow’ you might have noticed in old television sets could have been caused by the VHF (Very High Frequency) components of this radiation
+This radiation which is found to be almost uniform through the universe, is believed to be the attenuated remnant of the massive amount of high-energy electromagnetic waves that were released after the plasma that was the state of the universe cooled to 1013 degree K and Hydrogen began to fuse into helium sometime around 380,000 (solar)years after the big bang.
+Traveling through so many billion years of time and space, the high frequencies of that emission has cooled, losing energy (and wavelength due to Doppler Effect) to Microwave frequencies and below.
+Even a percentage of the ‘snow’ you might have noticed in old television sets could have been caused by the VHF (Very High Frequency) components of this radiation

-As mentioned before Fred Hoyle scoffed at this conclusion; he said that even if the CMBR measured at 27 degrees, one could manipulate mathematics to come to the same conclusion.
-Hoyle’s opposition to BB was a paradox because his own suggestion of stellar nucleo-synthesis could not have happened unless the universe was a ‘soup’ of hydrogen in its early stages and then blew apart under intense pressure and temperature.
-F.R.
-Ellis, a renowned mathematician and Templeton prize winner, discussed several alternative theories to the BB
+As mentioned before, Fred Hoyle scoffed at this conclusion; he said that even if the CMBR measured at 27 degrees, one could manipulate mathematics to come to the same conclusion.
+Hoyle’s opposition to BB was a paradox because his own suggestion of stellar nucleo-synthesis could not have happened unless the universe was a ‘soup’ of hydrogen in its early stages and then blew apart under intense pressure and temperature as suggested by the BB theory.

 Accelerated Rate of Expansion

 As it turned out, Einstein’s Cosmological Constant was not a blunder, but the figure he arrived at fell short of the quantum of force required to allow an expansion of the universe.
 After a lapse of 71 years in 1998, two research teams working on the Supernova project discovered that the universe was not just expanding at a constant rate, but expanding at an accelerated rate!
-This discovery won the 2011 Nobel prize in Physics for three – with what they claim to be more advanced statistical methods.
-Although an Oxford University Physics research team led by Professor Subir Sarkar has contested the accelerated expansion theory, the hypothesis has taken hold in the computations and calculations of most cosmologists and physicists.
+They came to this conclusion using statistical methods.
+The discovery won the 2011 Nobel prize in Physics for three.
+However, an Oxford University Physics research team led by Professor Subir Sarkar has contested the accelerated expansion theory, but the hypothesis has taken hold in the computations and calculations of most cosmologists and physicists.

 Dark Energy and Dark Matter

-In the free space with no frictional resistance, continuous expansion from the moment it was given an impetus more than 13 billion years ago (13.7 billion – 380,000), and that could go on for any billion years more, Newton’s second law demands that there has to be a force to accelerate moving bodies.
+In the free space with no frictional resistance, continuous expansion from the moment it was given an impetus more than 13 billion years ago (13.7 billion – 380,000), was to be expected; by the first law of motion this rate of expansion could go on for many billion years, However, Newton’s second law demands that there has to be a force to accelerate moving bodies.
 Where would you find such a force?

-It must be remembered that the adjective Dark to this unknown energy and matter is meant to indicate that science has not yet understood its properties except that it acts upon our universe with more force than all the fundamental forces that science is aware of.
+It must be remembered that the adjective Dark to this unknown energy and matter is meant to indicate that science has not percieved it except by induction, and is yet to understand its properties except that it acts upon our universe with more force than all the fundamental forces that science is aware of.
 Till a lot more is known about these Dark forces and how they affect the origin, preservation and death of the universe, they need not figure in our discussion on the BBT.

 Deriving the Big Bang

 The sky is a history of the past.
 The sun you see in the sky is 8 seconds old; the Venus has aged more than two hours and 30 minutes before you see it.
-The closest twin stars are 4.2 years older when you see it, and if you were to communicate with an intelligent alien there, she will answer you after 8.4 years, presuming instant response time at the other end.
+The closest twin stars Apha Centauri A and B are 4.34 years older when you see it, and if you were to communicate with an intelligent alien there, she will answer you after 8.68 years, Another planet Proxima b orbiting Proxima Centauri is a few million years closer at 4.2 light years. .
 You are aware how a question-answer session conducted over satellite on your television channel shows a time gap.
 The news anchor asks a question; the reporter stares at the screen blankly for a few moments testing your patience and then comes up with an answer.
-This is because electromagnetic waves that relay their communication are situated in a geostationary orbit more than 36,000 kilometres away.
+This is because electromagnetic waves that relay their communication are situated in a geostationary orbit around 35,786 kilometres directly above the equator.
 Andromeda, the closest galaxy to our own Milky way (the faintly shimmering broad patch of a hazy ribbon that girdles our sky from horizon to horizon) is some 2.5 million light years from our solar system.
-When we measure the relative distance is time among the newer and old galaxies in the sky above, it is easy to make several observations and conclude that they are drifting apart as a function of time.

 We could rewind the continuous (or accelerated) expansion that we observe in our logical mind or by use of some mathematics, and get an idea of the development that happened during the period that began with the beginning of space and time as we know it.